Planted aquariums can be extremely beneficial for your fish as well as look great.

 They should be left there for anywhere between 30 minutes to 1 hour.

-When the temperature in the bags are the same as the tank, you should open the bags and place 1 cup of aquarium water into the bags every 5 minutes – repeat this for a period of 30 minutes.
+When the temperature in the bags is the same as the tank, you should open the bags and place 1 cup of aquarium water into the bags every 5 minutes – repeat this for a period of 30 minutes.